trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ### Local test networks

 The Ethereum blockchain can be simulated locally for development.
 Local test networks process transactions instantly and Ether can be distributed as desired.
-An array of Ethereum simulators exist; we recommend the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc).
+An array of Ethereum simulators exist; we recommend [Ganache](/ganache).

 ### Public test networks